-Leaving personally identifiable, graded papers unattended for students to view is no different from posting grades in the hallway.
+Leaving personally identifiable, graded papers unattended for students to view is no different from posting grades in the hallway and is not allowed.
 If these papers contain "personally identifiable" information, then leaving them unattended for anyone to see is a violation of FERPA.
 Therefore, consider leaving the graded papers (exams, quizzes, and homework) with an assistant or secretary who would ask students for proper identification prior to distributing them.